factful/ocr_testing/Readme.md

-Notes:
-* Lindsay will check w/Ryan on embedding
-* Intro needs more.
-Sections like:
-* * Focus some grounding methods in the intro: this is dense but people need a compass.
-What are they about to hear and why should they pay attention.
-Blow out the first graph.
-* * Testing Method
-* *

-Scaffolding the viewer
-Limit the embeds to the end and capture key takeaways in screenshots/ images.

 # Welcome

 This repository contains the scripts and outputs from our OCR comparison tests.
+ARTICLE LINK TK

 We identified a few sample documents to run through OCR systems so we could compare the results.
 The documents we used in our final write up are these: